Basic electronics for beginners (Step by step guide 2024)

 As we eat food, its energy is divided among the different parts of our body.
 Each part gets energy depending on its requirements.

-Similarly, the main voltage divides across different circuit elements in an electronics circuit.
+So the main voltage divides across different circuit elements in an electronics circuit like food energy division in different parts of our body.

 2. Current